Is Big Law Dying?

 [Ed.
-Note: This post was originally printed on our sister blog, Guerilla Law Firm Blog where we post stories about the practice of law and the future of the legal profession.]
+Note: This post was originally printed on our sister blog, Guerilla Law Firm Blog.]

 When my mother was still alive and living in a skilled care facility I would try to visit often.
 Because we were 2000 miles apart, I could only manage monthly visits.
 Each time I would arrive, my mother would tell me who died in the intervening weeks or suffered some major medical setback such as a stroke.
 Reading Law360 each day is much the same thing.